Solarisbank/identhub-android/README.md

 // …
 ```

+## Failure

+The SDK strives to catch any error/failures and offers inline options to recover those.
+This could be either a re-try of the current process or offering an alternative one (fallback).
+If in anycase an identification is not possible the SDK will call the callback as defined `::onFailure`.
+When called, stop the onboarding flow.

 ### Build with fourthline SDK

 FOR being able to download & build the fourthline SDK, ensure you have repo access to https://github.com/Fourthline-com/FourthlineSDK-Android.